:::: One-line Brief//

 Could there be an attachment mechanism which re-organizes itself to the changing conditions of the context?
 Nature has adopted a wide range of clinging and adhesive strategies.
 But one of the most fitting strategies for the problem at hand is demonstrated by a keyhole limpet (Diodora Aspera).
 Limpet has evolved a dual-mode attachment system.
 It can remain affixed firmly to a surface that transforms itself from ‘dry and rough’ to ‘slippery and wet’.
 The secret power of limpet is its ability to shift the attachment method from adhesion to suction and vice versa.

 Sticky balls provide a basic template to work with as a WiFi ball- an example of which has already been designed by Orbi.
 It is concluded, however, that the nature gadget should combine the technologies of Grabit Soft Electrical Robot and molecular level Super Glue.
-Magnetic Balls (Nanodots) also offer an insight into potential metamorphic abilities of the gadget.
+Magnetic Balls (Nanodots) also offer an insight into the potential metamorphic abilities of the gadget.
 And organic solar film technology could be integrated with a dual-mode attachment system.

 The nature gadget is an app-controlled spherical device that can be thrown at any surface.
-As soon as the device touches a surface, its sensors (1, 25, 52) track geometrical and textural qualities of the surface.
+As soon as the device touches a surface, its sensors (1, 25, 52) track the geometrical and textural qualities of the surface.
 The sensors (31, 33) reorganize its A. Form (49, 50, 57), B. Most Suitable Mode of Adhesion (45, 46) and C. Orientation (7, 9, 15) with respect to maximum direct and ambient light.
 Reserve energy is stored (34) for cloudy days or nights and its functions- both mechanical and network-related, can be controlled from cellular devices.

 Row1Column1: Keyhole Limpet